mindset-dojo/mindset-dojo.github.io/_forms/visionary.md

 ## Intention

-Part of the [Four Patterns](../four-patterns/) from Institute for Zen Leadership, Visionary (In Elemental FEBI™, it is also known as Air) energy expands one's awareness beyond their immediate context, attracting the future.
+Part of the [Four Patterns](../four-patterns/) from Institute for Zen Leadership, Visionary (In Elemental [FEBI®](https://zenleader.global/resources/febi-assessment), it is also known as Air) energy expands one's awareness beyond their immediate context, attracting the future.

 ## Experience